alicht/ruby-classes-intro/README.md

 - Major "flaw" in ruby and how `attr_reader`, `attr_writer`, `attr_accessor`solve it
 - Be able to inherit from superclasses and define subclasses

+## Yesterday...
+Ruby comes with a few types of Objects to get us started, things like Integer, String, Array, etc. We call these base types of Objects "Primitives."
+But what if we wanted to create a new type in our programming universe, a new kind of object for our code?
+That's what the class keyword and object orientation allows us to do.

 ## Before we define a class, let's take a look at how we defined a class in JS
 ```js